John Bermyngham

 John Bermyngham or Bermingham (died 1415) was an Irish barrister and judge.
 He was one of the first Crown Law officers to be referred to as the King's Serjeant.
 He was later appointed Lord Chief Justice of Ireland, but did not take up the office.

+He belonged to the prominent Anglo-Irish Bermingham dynasty, which acquired the titles Earl of Louth and Baron Athenry.
+In 1248 the Crown granted to Peter Bermingham and his heirs the lands at Esker, Lucan, Dublin to hold as tenant in chief.
+He and his heirs were required to perform knight-service in return.